bindresearch/website/_jobs/2025-11-10-research-assistant.md

 **Join Bind Research** and help push the limits of drug discovery for intrinsically disordered proteins!

 We are committed to protecting your personal information.
-For full details on how we collect, use, and store your data during the recruitment process, please refer to our <a href={% link _content/privacy.md %}>Privacy Notice</a>.
+For full details on how we collect, use, and store your data during the recruitment process, please refer to our <a href="{% link _content/privacy.md %}">Privacy Notice</a>.